 If you’re using an outdated resume style, then it’s time you catch up with the 21st century.
-Kill the objective statement and use the top of the resume for a “Summary of Skills”.
+Kill the objective statement and use the top of the resume for a “Summary of Skills.”
 This allows employers to know in an instant if you have what they want.
 For example, if you're a personal assistant and are willing to run errands because that's what they listed in the job description, then be sure to put that in writing at the top of your resume.

-It’s statistically proven that you have less than 10 seconds to impress the recruiter before they delete your resume, so be sure the layout is clean and contains relevant information about the position you’re applying for.
+It’s statistically proven that you have less than 10 seconds to impress the recruiter before they delete your resume, so be sure the resume layout is clean and contains relevant information about the position you’re applying for.

-Don’t include a photo.
 Resumes are not the place for a photo, but you can’t put one on your LinkedIn profile.
-Since human resource departments are using scanning software these days, photos and text boxes can prevent the software from doing its job; thus deleting your submission.
+Since human resource departments are using resume scanning software these days, photos and text boxes can prevent the software from doing its job.